 A major story should be news released about two weeks to ten days before (marked ‘forward planning’), then again 2-4 days before.
 Giving the media time to plan makes it more likely you'll have a photographer or camera crew show up at your event.

-Sometimes it's not possible to news release your event – this is discussed in Media and actions below.
+Sometimes it's not possible to news release your event – this is discussed in Media coverage for direct actions below.
 Note that the picture desk often has different deadlines from the news desk, so check this out if you are trying to get photographic coverage.

 The way the mainstream media works has changed dramatically in the last few years – especially in the context of the rise of social media.
 Although the news release is still the standard way to attract attention, it's likely that reporters will make use of other content you provide, for example high quality images, video clips and background information.
 Make these downloadable from the internet and when you contact a journalist, make sure you point this material out to them.